The COMPASS Test of ACT

 The scores of this section demonstrate the skills of writing of the candidates thereby allowing them to choose suitable courses for beginners in college.

-Mathematics: There are multiple choice questions in this section of ACT COMPASS Test that covers a wide range of topics and tests the following skills of candidates:
+Mathematics: There are multiple choice questions in this section that covers a wide range of topics and tests the following skills of candidates:

 - Basic Skills

 - Application Skills